datari/significant_pane/README.md

 # How it works?

-It adds an iframe with https://tucsky.github.io/SignificantTrades/ via Tampermonkey userscript.
+It adds an iframe with https://tucsky.github.io/SignificantTrades/ to your TV sidebar.

 # What is Tampermonkey ?